-- We ensure that information, guidance and advice is available to help you to meet legal requirements (see Helping you to get it right). - We carry out inspections and other activities to check compliance with legal requirements, and we target these checks where we believe they are most needed (see Inspections and other compliance visits). - We deal proportionately with breaches of the law as set out in our Enforcement Policy, including taking firm enforcement action when necessary (see Responding to non-compliance]. - We provide a range of services to businesses, including [add list eg. pest control, licences, registrations, issue of certificates] (see Requests for our service).
+- We ensure that information, guidance and advice is available to help you to meet legal requirements (see Helping you to get it right). - We carry out inspections and other activities to check compliance with legal requirements, and we target these checks where we believe they are most needed (see Inspections and other compliance visits). - We deal proportionately with breaches of the law as set out in our Enforcement Policy, including taking firm enforcement action when necessary (see Responding to non-compliance]. - We provide a range of services (see Requests for our service).